Nedara-Project/nedara-lws/README.md

 - Start, stop, restart and check the status of Linux services
 - Real-time updates via WebSocket (Socket.IO)
-- AI-powered scheduler using phi4-mini model for intelligent service management
+- Scheduler for service management
 - Simple password-based authentication (encrypted with Fernet)
 - Lightweight and easy to deploy with Flask
 - Easily extensible with a `config.json` to define your services (use `config.json.example` template)